vprover/vampire/HACKING.md

 * Verbose compilation for UNIX Makefiles: if you would like to disable the progress reports and see the commands that are run, call `make VERBOSE=1`.

 ## Testing with CTest
-Vampire now has some units tests which can run with CTest.
+Vampire now has units tests which can run with CTest.

 ### Running tests
 tl;dr: